MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-xml-documentation-comments.md

 ## Enable documentation generation

+   ::: moniker range=">= vs-2022"
 To enable documentation generation, select the **Generate a file containing API documentation** checkbox on the **Build** > **Output** tab of your project's properties.

 By default, a documentation file named the same as your assembly with an *.xml* file extension generates in the same directory as the assembly.
 If you want to configure a nondefault name or location for the  file, enter or browse to an alternate location under **XML documentation file path**.
+   ::: moniker-end

+   ::: moniker range="<= vs-2019"
+To enable documentation generation, select the **XML documentation file** checkbox in the **Build** > **Output** section of your project's properties.

+By default, a documentation file named the same as your assembly with an *.xml* file extension generates in the same directory as the assembly.
+If you want to configure a nondefault name or location for the  file, enter or browse to an alternate location.
+   ::: moniker-end

 Alternatively, you can add the [GenerateDocumentationFile](/dotnet/core/project-sdk/msbuild-props#generatedocumentationfile) or [DocumentationFile](/dotnet/core/project-sdk/msbuild-props#documentationfile) properties to your *.csproj*, *.vbproj*, or *.fsproj* file.
 Set `GenerateDocumentationFile` to `true` to generate a documentation file with the default name and location.
-Add the `DocumentationFile` property to specify a different name or location.
+Use the `DocumentationFile` property to specify a different name or location.

 If you use `DocumentationFile` by itself or with the `GenerateDocumentationFile` property set to `true`, a documentation file with the specified name and location is generated.
 However, if you set `GenerateDocumentationFile` to `false`, no documentation file is generated even if you set the `DocumentationFile` property.